 What do speech and language therapists do?

-- They treat children and adults with communication issues rising from issues autism, selective mutism or mental disorders.
+- They treat children and adults with communication problems arising from issues such as autism, selective mutism or mental disorders.

 - They treat people whose speech has been affected by neurological impairment, for example, by a stroke, Parkinson’s Disease or a head injury .